An Ideas Log

 What I savoured of Pembrokeshire’s coast has been alluring with though more than the two visits really are needed to make the most of what is there.
 Route ideas that come to mind include Newport to Fishguard and Tenby to Manorbier though these only are two of many.

-Following recent events, the possibility of turning my back on Scotland for a while has entered my head so spending a week around some part of Wales may become a reality.
-As it has happened, the folk behind Trail magazine created a Snowdonia guide laden with bite sized ideas that could come in handy for such a venture.
-With more time available a longer stroll among the hills near Cadair Idris becomes a possibility.
+Because my attentions have been focussed on Scotland as well as overseas destinations, the prospect of spending a week around some part of Wales has not become a reality and such a thing would bring its rewards.
+In the meantime, the folk behind Trail magazine created a Snowdonia guide laden with bite sized ideas that could come in handy for such a venture.
+With more time available a longer stroll among the hills near Cadair Idris becomes a possibility and there is Dyfi Forest between Dolgellau and Machynlleth.
 Then, there is Rhinog Fach and Rhinog Fawr since other members of the Rhinogau have been visited before now.
 Other rocky possibilities include Cnicht while the Arans over higher but more rounded terrain and the Arenigs and Moelwynion are other relatively nearby possibilities.
 Snowdon or Yr Wyddfa could feature again with the likes of the Rhyd Ddu or Watkins paths paths conveying me after a gap of more than ten years and Y Lliwedd looks interesting too.
 There is much here with more than a weekend available and weather allowing such escapades.

 The lower reaches of the Welsh River Wye have tickled my fancy for a while now and the abbey was featured in a Wordsworth poem that I met during secondary school English lessons.
 The fact that nearby Chepstow is accessible by train is a plus point as is the presence of part of Offa’s Dyke Path.